stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

     - One `END_SPONSORING_FUTURE_RESERVES` operation that stops R sponsoring future reserves of subsequent operations.

-  The multisig accounts MI and MR will likely have the necessary trustline before the open transaction is built.
+  The multi-sig accounts MI and MR will likely have the necessary trustline before the open transaction is built.
 This means the `CHANGE_TRUST` operation will likely be a no-op.
 The `CHANGE_TRUST` operation must be included in the open transaction so that participants are guaranteed the trustline is still in the same state after the channel is open.
-If the operation is not included a participant could intentionally or accidentally remove a trustline between multisig account setup and open causing the presigned closing transaction to become invalid.
+If the operation is not included a participant could intentionally or accidentally remove a trustline between multi-sig account setup and open causing the presigned closing transaction to become invalid.

   The `CHANGE_TRUST` operations configure the trustlines with the maximum limit,